Chris Walla: Solo projects

 A solo instrumental album, titled Tape Loops, was released on October 16, 2015.

+On October 6, 2023, Walla released the EP 2002 on Bandcamp, consisting of three previously unreleased songs written and recorded by him in the year 2002.

 Production

 In addition to being a musician Walla has a long career as a producer, earning production, engineering, and mixing credits on over thirty albums and EPs.
 His first credit was as the producer for Death Cab for Cutie's debut album, Something About Airplanes, released in 1998.
-Walla has produced all releases by Death Cab for Cutie to date, with the exceptions of Thank You For Today, Kintsugi and 1997's You Can Play These Songs with Chords EP, which was produced by Ben Gibbard.
+Walla produced all releases by Death Cab for Cutie until Kintsugi except 1997's You Can Play These Songs with Chords EP, which was produced by Ben Gibbard.
 However, Walla earned production credits on the 2002 re-release of You Can Play These Songs with Chords, which featured 10 new songs.
 It was announced via Kelly Porter's Facebook Page Walla would be doing guitar work for her upcoming recording work.

 Studios

 Walla founded his own recording studio, located within his home in Portland, Oregon, named the Alberta Court.
 Prior to moving to Portland, from 2000 to 2005, he was the owner/proprietor of Seattle recording studio, the Hall of Justice, where Death Cab for Cutie and many Pacific Northwest bands recorded over the years.
 In 2012, Walla began rebuilding the Hall of Justice after moving back to Seattle.